nwhetsell/instrumentation-cheat-sheet/README.md

 # Instrumentation Cheat Sheet

 This is a “cheat sheet” that shows ranges of musical instruments in a compact format.
-There are two versions:
+There are two versions, with concert pitch at A4 and A3.
-one with “Yamaha” octave numbers (the default in Apple Logic, concert pitch is A4), and one with “Roland” octave numbers (used in Ableton Live, concert pitch is A3).
-You can download the version with “Yamaha” octave numbers [here](https://github.com/nwhetsell/instrumentation-cheat-sheet/releases/download/v9/instrumentation-cheat-sheet-a4-concert.pdf), and the version with “Roland” octave numbers [here](https://github.com/nwhetsell/instrumentation-cheat-sheet/releases/download/v9/instrumentation-cheat-sheet-a3-concert.pdf).
+You can download the version with A4 concert pitch [here](https://github.com/nwhetsell/instrumentation-cheat-sheet/releases/download/v9/instrumentation-cheat-sheet-a4-concert.pdf), and the version with A3 concert pitch [here](https://github.com/nwhetsell/instrumentation-cheat-sheet/releases/download/v9/instrumentation-cheat-sheet-a3-concert.pdf).

 To create the cheat sheet yourself, you need